 Main lesson occupies the first two hours of each day.
-Lessons are structured in blocks of three to four weeks.
-This rhythm allows class teachers to explore multiple subjects with depth and flexibility.
-Blocks rotate so that students engage in a layered curriculum.
-Reading, writing, and math are consistent throughout.
+Lessons are structured in blocks of three to four weeks, allowing students to explore multiple subjects with depth and flexibility.
+Blocks rotate between language arts, history, math and science so that students engage in a varied curriculum.
+Separate skill building courses in reading, writing, and math run concurrently throughout the year.

 Math and Science